Shop Essentials (Applied Mathematics)

 acute angle

 An angle that measures less than 90 degrees.
-Two acute angles are present in a right triangle.
+Acute angles are used to define sharp corners and narrow features in geometric layouts.

 adjacent angles

-Two angles next to each other that share a common side and common vertex.
-Adjacent angles form a larger single angle.
+Two angles that share a common side and a common vertex.
+Adjacent angles are used to break larger angles into smaller, measurable sections.

 alternate angles

-Two angles that are located on opposite sides of the transversal line.
-Alternate angles will equal each other if the lines intersected by the transversal are parallel.
+An angle located on the opposite side of a transversal from another angle.
+Alternate angles are equal if the crossed lines are parallel.

 angles